paschalugwu/alx-data_science-unsupervised/recommendation_system/README.md

-Absolutely, your personal experiences in this project can be woven into a captivating report to showcase your skills and interests to potential clients and recruiters.
-Here's a draft report structure incorporating your background and achievements:

-## Comprehensive Report on Building a Content-Based Recommendation System for Netflix Titles
+## Building a Content-Based Recommendation System for Netflix Titles

 **Introduction**